 What is SFI?

-The Santa Fe Institute is a nonprofit, independent research center that leads global research in complexity science.
+The Santa Fe Institute is an independent, nonprofit research and education center that leads global research in complexity science.
 SFI scientists seek the shared patterns and regularities across physical, biological, social, and technological systems that give rise to complexity—in any system in which its collective, system-wide behaviors cannot be understood merely by studying its parts or individuals in isolation.
 Insights from complexity science are increasingly useful in understanding questions far beyond the boundaries of traditional academic disciplines—urban sustainability, disease networks, and financial risk, to name a few.

 Who spends time at SFI?

 SFI is a visiting institution, and each year we host some 30 scientific meetings, annual complexity summer schools totaling more than 150 students, visits by more than 800 collaborators and scholars, and numerous other research and education activities.
 SFI has a steady state averaging 30 resident professors and postdoctoral fellows on site at any one time, with many more at the Institute during the summer months.
 110 external faculty members from 86 institutions collaborate with SFI’s resident faculty and postdoctoral fellows.
 Thus, our actual scientific impact goes well beyond the usual measures.

 Rather than being restrictive and competitive, we pride ourselves in being intellectually inclusive, a world hub for big thinkers.
 Dozens of scientists affiliated with the Institute have won the top awards in their fields and serve in key positions of national and international scientific leadership.